 Symptoms of Thoracic Endo:

 Shoulder pain, neck pain, mid back pain, chest pain, difficulty breathing and shortness of breath.
 Pain is usually worse on your period & is typically right-sided.
+It is felt in the shoulder and neck because endometriosis typically will grow over the phrenic nerve, which sends pain signals to that particular area.

 My personal symptoms: